skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2022-09.md

 {{% subscribe %}}
 ---

-We started with our universe of _every single new podcast episode published_ (about 1.7 million in October 2022), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
-We were able to identify the underlying network for 98.29% of the universe.
+We started with our universe of _every single new podcast episode published_ (about 1.7 million in September 2022), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
+We were able to identify the underlying network for 98.19% of the universe.

 ---